fballiano/openmage-image-cleaner/README.md

   modman (`modman clone https://github.com/fballiano/magento-full-catalog-translate`) or any other way you like
 - Navigate to backend's "System -> Tools -> Image Cleaner" section
-- Click "Sync category images" and/or "Sync product images"
+- Click "Sync category images" and/or "Sync product images" or "Sync WYSIWYG"
 - The grid will show all the images that are detected as orphans
 - Delete them (check the backup section!) one by one or with a mass action